Part I – Mudh ~

 A Walk in the Park

-The snowline had receded far up the slopes as it was late summer, and we could get glimpses of the perennial white peaks, only occasionally though, through the veil of transitory clouds.
-We walked passed the houses and reached a water crossing.
+It was late summer and the snowline had receded far up the slopes, and we could occasionally get glimpses of the perennial white peaks, through the veil of transitory clouds.
+We walked past the last of the rest houses and reached a water crossing.
 The stream ran across the dirt road forming a ‘nalla’, as the native would say.
 Further downstream, it flowed under a wooden bridge, and continued to the valley floor, until finally emptying its waters in the Pin-River.

-After walking a few hundred feet up the slopes, the remnants of the glacier had become prominent.
-Till there, we had made our way through a rocky path, where the trail was dry and fairly defined.
-The ascent then onward however, gradually got more difficult, as the older snow hardened had and had become muddy.
-The melt water mixed with glacial debris, made the terrain slushy, and we lost footing more than once, hand-in-hand.
-Precariously positioned rocks and boulders, kept us alert for the ‘Rolling Stones’.
-We could feel the wind piercing through, to the bones, as the Sun lowered behind the ridges and shadows rose up the sides of the mountains.
-Breathless, both by the vistas and half the level of oxygen, we decided not to go up any further.
-We settled on a boulder for a while to catch the breeze, and after my wife had had become content with her ‘selfi’ish vanity, we started descending back.
+Walking another few hundred feet up the slopes, the remnants of the glacier had become prominent.
+Till there, we had made our way through a rocky path, where the trail was dry, but the ascent got gradually more difficult.
+The melt water mixed with snow and glacial debris, had made the terrain slushy, and we lost footing more than once, hand-in-hand.
+Precariously positioned boulders, kept us alert for the ‘Rolling Stones’.
+We felt the piercing wind down to the bones, as the Sun lowered behind the ridges and shadows rose up the sides of the mountains.
+Breathless, both by the vistas and half the level of oxygen, we decided not to trail up further.
+We settled on a boulder for a while to catch the breeze, and after my wife had had become content with her ‘selfi’ish vanity, we started to descend back.

 The snow caped mountains of Parvati Valley, appeared gracefully at the edge of the distant horizon.
 With the twilight setting in, the sharp vistas of the valley faded into a bleached landscape.
 The road had become desolate, the tranquil only disturbed by the occasional thump of a biker’s arrival.
 Even the dogs, with their thick covering of fur couldn’t bare the chill and retreated to whatever shelter they could seek.
 The last of the grazers disappeared down into the village, as dusk befell on Mudh.